 Old Man Spongebathing

 Rhaenyra ruffles Alicent’s feathers a bit when she says that she doesn’t want to be trapped in a castle to birth heirs.
 That’s Alicent’s sad and lonely life now and boy does it come with some drawbacks.
 One of them is spongebathing her old husband, whose sores are getting increasingly worse.
+Definitely a House of the Dragon moment we could have done without.

 All That Stuff with Daemon and HIS NIECE